Mirko Tobias Schäfer: Data School

 Together with Thomas Boeschoten, at the time MA student, Schäfer founded the Utrecht Data School in 2013.
 It is a platform for teaching data analysis and digital methods.
-Initially a lack of funding pushed the founders to reach out to external partners, e.g. corporations, government organisations and NGO's, to finance the courses through commissioned research projects.
+Initially a lack of funding pushed the founders to reach out to external partners, e.g. corporations, government organisations and NGO's, to finance their course through commissioned research projects.
 That allowed them and their students to work on actual projects and experience how datafication manifests and transforms organisations.
 Consequently, the Utrecht Data School developed services and products that would enable researchers to enter societal fields as "experts and not as mere researchers."
 Schäfer dubbed this approach entrepreneurial research.
 An example for this is their Data Ethics Decision Aid (DEDA), which is a dialogic process for evaluating data projects and develop value-sensitive design.
 While organizations using DEDA can review and improve their data practices considering values and responsibilities, the researchers who function as workshop moderators can gather empirical data about the participants' awareness for data ethics, the organization's operational capacities and their data practices.